CleverRaven/Cataclysm-DDA/doc/NPCs.md

 Note that it is perfectly fine to have a response that switches the topic back to itself.

+NPC missions are controlled by a seperate but related JSON structure and are documented in MISSIONS_JSON.md.

 Two topics are special:
 - "TALK_DONE" ends the dialogue immediately.
 - "TALK_NONE" goes to the previously talked about topic.